mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Relativity Space's Tim Ellis is coming to TC Sessions: Space 2020
+  - Coupa Software snags Llamasoft for $1.5B to bring together spending and supply chain data
      <hr/>

-      - *Getting to space isn’t as difficult as it used to be, but that doesn’t mean it’s easy.
-Relativity Space aims to vastly simplify the incredibly complex machine that is a launch vehicle by 3D-printing it from tip to tail fins.
-Co-founder and CEO Tim Ellis will …*
+      - *Coupa Software, a publicly traded company that helps large corporations manage spending, announced that it was buying Llamasoft, an 18 year old Michigan company that helps large companies manage their supply chain.
+The deal was pegged at $1.5 billion.
+This ye…*

-  - TVision raises $16M to measure viewer attention on connected TVs
+  - Apple's next big event is November 10
       <hr/>

-      - *TVision is building what its team hopes will become the standard for measuring streaming viewership — and to accelerate those efforts, it’s raised $16 million in new funding.
-The New York City startup started out by measuring traditional TV viewing, using web…*
+      - *Apple just sent out invites for its latest — and last — big event of 2020.
+Set for 10AM PT on November 10, the “One More Thing” event will almost certainly focus on the long-awaited arrival of Apple silicon Macs.
+The big event will, naturally, be online-only …*

-  - The Station: Waymo makes it safety case, AV partnerships abound and the rising cost of FSD
+  - Lidar startup Aeva to go public via $2.1 billion SPAC merger
       <hr/>

-      - *The Station is a weekly newsletter dedicated to all things transportation.
-Sign up here — just click The Station — to receive it every Saturday in your inbox.
-Welcome back to The Station, a newsletter dedicated to all the present and future ways people and pa…*
+      - *Aeva, a Mountain View, Calif.-based lidar company started by two former Apple engineers and backed by Porsche SE, is merging with special purpose acquisition company InterPrivate Acquisition Corp., with a post-deal market valuation of $2.1 billion.
+The deal w…*

-  - Pandemic's impact disproportionately reduced VC funding for female founders
+  - Bridgefy launches end-to-end encrypted messaging for the app used during protests and disasters
       <hr/>

-      - *The last few quarters did not play out as as expected for venture capitalists or entrepreneurs; instead of a pandemic-fueled recession that cauterized the flow of private investment into startups, the economic shifts brought on by COVID-19 have given many com…*
+      - *Offline-messaging app Bridgefy — which innovatively uses Bluetooth and Wi-fi — became known as the go-to app by thousands of protesters around the world to keep communications going even when oppressive regimes blocked or shut down the Internet.
+Recently, act…*

-  - Twilio wraps $3.2B purchase of Segment after warp speed courtship
+  - Relativity Space's Tim Ellis is coming to TC Sessions: Space 2020
       <hr/>

-       - *It was barely a month ago we began hearing rumors that Twilio was interested in acquiring Segment.
-The $3.2 billion deal was officially announced three weeks ago, and this morning the communications API company announced that the deal had closed, astonishingl…*
+       - *Getting to space isn’t as difficult as it used to be, but that doesn’t mean it’s easy.
+Relativity Space aims to vastly simplify the incredibly complex machine that is a launch vehicle by 3D-printing it from tip to tail fins.
+Co-founder and CEO Tim Ellis will …*